muses-code-js/express-workshop-2/_steps/step09.md

     define: A format for storing and transporting data.
 Read more [here](http://www.w3schools.com/js/js_json.asp).
 Or for more detailed docs [read this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON)
 ---

-As we saw in the previous step, we need to actually save our new post otherwise it is just temporary.
+As we saw in the previous step, we need to actually save our new post, otherwise it is just a temporary page update.

 All of our posts are saved in the file `data/posts.json`.